 Lack of seatbelts or airbags also put passengers at risk of harm because they do not have any protection if an accident occurs.
 According to the National Conference of State Legislatures (NCSL), Louisiana is one of six states that require school buses to have seatbelts.
 However, this law applies to newly purchased buses since the legislature does not grant funding to change older buses without seatbelts.
 This law also does not apply to public transit buses, meaning people who use this method of travel are at risk of getting injured in a collision.

 An Andrew bus accident lawyer can help you determine what factors led to your bus accident and which party or parties you should make your claim against.
-After a bus accident, give Laborde Earles Injury Lawyers a call at (337) 777-7777 and start working on your personal injury case today.
+After a bus accident, give Laborde Earles Injury Lawyers a call to start working on your personal injury case today.

 How an Andrew Bus Accident Lawyer Can Help